Odds stacked against Seahawks heading to LA, and they’ll really get dire if Seattle doesn’t win

 The loss to the Chargers last Sunday was brutal in that regard, ending the momentum of four wins in five weeks and leaving Seattle at 4-4 beginning a stretch of four in a row against playoff contenders — with the Rams game beginning a new stretch of three of five against teams that would be in the NFC playoffs if the season ended today (Rams, Panthers, Vikings).

 Seattle most assuredly would not be, standing at eighth in the NFC playoff picture this week.
-According to the popular numbers analytic site 538.com, Seattle’s playoff chances dropped from 55 percent before the loss to the Chargers to 34 after (increasing to 36 with Carolina’s loss to Pittsburgh Thursday).
+According to the popular numbers analytic site FiveThirtyEight.com, Seattle’s playoff chances dropped from 55 percent before the loss to the Chargers to 34 after (increasing to 36 with Carolina’s loss to Pittsburgh Thursday).

 A loss to the Rams would drop those odds even further, as low as at any time since 2011.